Auriana/TWEB_Project1/README.md

 Dimmi's URL is https://dimmi-tweb.herokuapp.com and is built with AngularJS and MongoDB on Heroku.com

-*Note* : You have the choice between discovering the application from the given URL, or running locally the project on your computer (see [4th chapter](#Run)).
+*Note : You have the choice between discovering the application from the given URL, or running locally the project on your computer (see [4th chapter](#Run)).*
-At [this section](#State), we make a short balance between these two versions of the project.

 ## Content covered